 Or as an American living there put it: “You can leave your Macbook on a table in Starbucks, come back several hours later, and it will still be there.”

 The people are the most polite you could meet anywhere.
 The food will blow your mind.
 The entertainment and bright neon lights will leave you dazed.
 The traditional will leave you happy.

 Japan is one of the highlights of all my travels.

-*This post contains affiliate links.
+*Disclaimer time!
+This post contains affiliate links.
 If you purchase anything through these links I earn a small commission that helps me keep this site running at no extra cost to you.